Search

 Service to the Profession

 I have served a number of professional societies, including the Society of Early Americanists (SEA), which I developed and eventually served as Founding President.
 I also served the American Literature to 1800 Division of the Modern Language Association.
-I am currently serving the Advisory Council of the McNeil Center for Early American Studies, a group centered at the University of Pennsylvania.
+I remain on the Advisory Council of the McNeil Center for Early American Studies, a group centered at the University of Pennsylvania.
 And I have served two double terms on the Council of the Pennsylvania Historical Association.
 The journal editorial boards I have served include American Literature, Early American Literature, Early American Studies, Eighteenth-Century Studies, and The Pennsylvania Magazine of History and Biography.
-I am a member of the American Antiquarian Society and a shareholder in the Library Company of Philadelphia.
+I am a member of the American Antiquarian Society and the Colonial Society of Massachusetts.